common law severance ontario

 Seniority, specialization, and level of responsibility all influence the severance amount.

-A difficult job market or a specialized role can increase the reasonable notice period awarded.
+A difficult job market or a specialized role can increase the reasonable notice period a court awards.

 Common law severance ranges in Ontario

-While every case depends on its facts, the following general ranges provide a reference point.
-Courts assess each case individually based on the Bardal factors.
+Every case depends on its facts, but the following general ranges provide a reference point.
+Courts assess each situation individually based on the Bardal factors.

 1 to 3 years service